 Sister Mary Bernadette Maluf, M.I.C.M.
 (January 8, 1920 – December 16, 2011), founding member of the Slaves of the Immaculate Heart of Mary, Prioress of Saint Benedict Center in Richmond, New Hampshire, and educator died on Friday, December 16, at the age of 91.

 Mary Kathleen Healy Maluf (her name before entering the convent) was born in Detroit, Michigan, the only child of Dr. Gaillard and Mrs. Patricia Healy.
+She attended the University of Michigan, Ann Arbor, taking a B.A. in education.
+For three years, she taught in Catholic schools in Michigan.

 She married Dr. Fakhri Maluf of Beirut, Lebanon, in 1943.